A guide to dog adoption

 An Australian Shepherd dog in a pink and rose gold Valgray for Dogs collar while outside with its South African owners

 What does the puppy and dog adoption process entail?
-Firstly… Owoohoo!
+Firstly… Woohoo!
 Don't even get us started on how HAPPY we are to see you here!
 Secondly, we're so excited about you wanting to adopt a dog (or dogs!) because many loveable souls in animal shelters deserve to live their best lives in a forever home filled with love.

 A Great Dane in a Valgray for Dogs Bone Grey and gold dog collar sitting face to face with its owner in the South Africa veld.